 These purifying properties help to rid the body and blood of wastes and toxins that may be causing skin conditions.
 (1)

 A tea made with red clover (sometimes combined with nettle leaf or yellow dock) can be taken regularly to support skin health.
+Or you can try taking it in a detox herbal tea or a detox extract to help cleanse toxins out of your body that may be causing skin issues.

 Yet another traditional use for red clover is as a respiratory aid.